AtlasOfLivingAustralia/corella-python/docs/source/corella_user_guide/use_occurrences.rst

 For example, was it a machine that observed it?
 A human?
 Is this a specimen that's part of a collection?

-Depending on your answer to these questions, the values will differ.
+Depending on your answer to these questions, the information you provide will differ.
 Luckily, Darwin Core has a predefined vocabulary to help you with this.
-They are as
+The current accepted values are as follows:
-follows:

 .. program-output:: python corella_user_guide/bor_values.py

-If you are not able to check these, or have mistyped one of them, ``use_occurrences()`` will provide the current accepted values for you as well:

-.. prompt:: python

-    >>> corella.use_occurrences(
-    ...     dataframe=df,
-    ...     basisOfRecord='observe'
-    ... )

-.. program-output:: python corella_user_guide/data_cleaning.py 4

 For this exercise, let's assume a human has seen these, which equates to a value of ``HumanObservation``.
 We can then set the ``basisOfRecord`` argument as ``HumanObservation``,